ToBaer94/PygameTowerDefense/README.md

 Left click a tower button at the bottom to choose a tower to place.
 When no tower is selected, left click an allready placed tower to select it.
 Right click to unselect towers.
 While a placed tower is selected, left click one of the appearing upgrade buttons to upgrade it.

-The art is placeholder art made by myself.
+Most art is placeholder art made by myself.

+Credit for the explosion animation goes to Master484: http://opengameart.org/content/explosion-set-1-m484-games http://m484games.ucoz.com/